-The Sunwater Whistleblower Hotline and PKF Integrity Services website are available 24 hours a day, 7 days a week, 365 days a year and operated by an independent third-party service provider.
+The Sunwater Whistleblower Hotline and PKF Integrity Services website are available 24 hours a day, 7 days a week, 365 days a year and are operated by an independent third-party service provider.

-If a disclosure is made through the Sunwater Whistleblower Hotline or PKF Integrity Services website, the disclosure will be deemed to have been made to each of the Coordinator (Company Secretary), the Manager P&C, and the EGM People and Transformation (each being persons listed in section 4).
+If a disclosure is made through the Sunwater Whistleblower Hotline or PKF Integrity Services website, the disclosure will be deemed to have been made to each of the Coordinator (Company Secretary), the Chief People Officer and the General Counsel.
+Access to the PKF Integrity Services Case Management System is limited to only these people.